 States with tricky Notary commission procedures

-In Florida Notaries are regulated by two separate agencies: the Governor’s office, which appoints and provides educational information; and the Secretary of State’s office, which issues and maintains records of Notary commissions.
+In Florida, Notaries are regulated by two separate agencies: the Governor’s office, which appoints and provides educational information; and the Secretary of State’s office, which issues and maintains records of Notary commissions.
 To obtain a Notary commission in Florida, an application cannot be sent directly to the state by the prospective Notary.
 Instead, the application must be submitted both in paper format and electronically through a state-approved “Notary Processor” — the company that provides the applicant’s required $7,500 surety bond.
-Applicants also must go through a three-hour training course.
+New applicants also must go through a three-hour training course.
+The course is not required for renewing Florida Notaries. but they must submit a new application as before.

 Getting through the Florida commissioning process can be challenging due to the state’s special rules.
 In fact, the rejection rate for Florida Notary applications due to mistakes is one of the highest in the nation.
 However, the NNA can help you ensure your application is completed properly and accepted.
 If you choose to apply and purchase your bond and Notary tools through the NNA, the NNA’s online Florida Notary Application Wizard provides an easy way for new Notaries to complete their application and submit it to the state.
 The Wizard will walk you step-by-step through all the requirements needed to complete and submit your Florida commission application.